alkafir/qunit/README.md

 Compiling and running QUnit test units does not require any external library but the standard C runtime.
 An example compilation line could be: `gcc -o mytest.out mytest.c`

 #### Reporters
 To export the test results you have to use *reporters*.
 A reporter is a function to which test results are supplied for exporting as soon as a test function ends.
-QUnit at the moment supports two reporters:
+At the moment QUnit supports two reporters:
   * Console reporter
   * Text file reporter